littlegrasshopper/popular-movies-part-two/README.md

 - [Custom Toggle Button](http://mohsenoid.blog/how-to-create-a-toggle-button-with-custom-image-and-no-text-in-android/)

 ## Notes
 An API key is required to fetch data from themovieDB API.
-The key is specified in the file `NetworkUtils.java`.
+Please provide your own `gradle.properties` file with the key `API_KEY` and your own key.